 Footnotes

-3. What follows is the definition of workplace bullying included on the Workplace Bullying Institute website when this post was first published. ↩︎
+- What I’ve quoted here is the definition of workplace bullying as it appeared on the Workplace Bullying Institute website when this post was first published. ↩︎

-4. Some of the treacherous in the church bully their own spouses.
-See the post, Treachery and divorce: When God sees betrayal. ↩︎
+- Some of the treacherous in the church bully their own spouses.
+The post, Treachery and divorce: When God sees betrayal, deals with treachery in general, as well as treachery in marriage. ↩︎

 Discover more from Key Truths